oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 * `IPFS_API_PORT`: Specify port that IPFS daemon listens to for IPFS API calls.
 * `HTTP_PORT`: Specify port to listen to HTTP requests.
 * `whitelistEnabled`: When set to false, whitelist checks will be ignored.
+* `spritesEnabled`: Enable video sprites generation.
+Not supported on Windows.
+* `deleteUploadsAfterAdd`: Deletes uploaded files (non-resumable) from filesystem that are already added to IPFS.
 * `tokenExpiry`: Speficy time in ms of access token expiry from time of issuance.
 * `admins`: Array of Hive accounts which have access to administrator APIs.
 May also act as `encoderAccounts` but with admin privileges.
 * `encoderAccounts`: Array of Hive accounts that may be used by encoding servers.
 These accounts do not have admin privileges.